yolandagil/template-project-website/content/problem/_index.md

 ## Scope and Limitations

 Describe the scope of your data science project and any limitations that may impact the analysis and findings.
 Address any data constraints, time limitations, or other factors that may affect the completeness of your results.

-## Hypotheses

-If you have specific hypotheses related to the problem questions, state them here.
-These hypotheses will guide your data analysis and help you draw meaningful conclusions from the data.

-## Importance of Questions

-Discuss the significance of the problem questions in the context of your field of study or industry.
-Explain how the answers to these questions can contribute to existing knowledge or address practical challenges.

 ## Conclusion